aealdea-dev/python-systems-engineering/README.md

 ## 📝 Philosophical Foundations
 *"Control the memory, control the machine."*

-This work is p
-art of my broader commitment to bridging high-level architectural logic with low-level industrial reliability as I prepare for the Master of Science in Software Engineering (MSSE) program.
+This work is part of my broader commitment to bridging high-level architectural logic with low-level industrial reliability as I prepare for the Master of Science in Software Engineering (MSSE) program.